wycomco/misty/README.md

 ## Folder Structure

-As mentioned above, *mist-cli* is required for running this script since the search for and download of full installers are done using this tool. *mist-cli* creates a folder `Mist` inside `/Users/Shared`.
+As mentioned above, *mist-cli* is required for running this script.
+Its installer creates a folder `Mist` inside `/Users/Shared`.
 We are using this folder.
 Inside that folder, we have several subfolders:

 - `skel/`: These are the template files.
 Do not edit files in here. *misty* may not work properly if the files in this directory are edited, and updates may overwrite some files too.
-Don't change anything in there.
+Don’t change anything in there.
 - `usr/`: This is your place to edit configuration files to suit your needs.
 - `Logs/`: A changelog will be created and updated each time updates get imported.
 Also, there are files for each major version called `previous_state_[major_version].txt`.
 These are looked up by *misty* on each run.
 If you want to recreate installers for a major version already present in the repo, please look at the [Testing Methods](testing-methods) section below.